phenchanter/estimote-beacons-phonegap-plugin-for-android/README.md

 2. Where can I find a sample app which uses this plugin?

-  You can find it in this [repository](https://github.com/hugohabel/MyEstimoteDemoApp).
+  Take a look at this [repository](https://github.com/mdc-ux-team/estimote-beacons-phonegap-sample-app).

 3. For which Android mobile devices could I develop an hybrid app using this plugin?